 The global oil and gas industry is at an inflection point, with governments placing greater priorities on climate change, emerging alternative sources of energy, and the likely disruption in mobility with the adoption of gas, hydrogen and electric-based transportation systems.
 While all these factors will impact the industry growth prospects in the long term, the immediate outlook remains stable for the sector.
 The outbreak of COVID-19 had led to GRMs of global refiners plummeting to the lowest levels in a decade, as demand for refined products crashed, thereby impacting the crack spreads, while a significant decline in crude oil and refined products prices resulted in substantial inventory write-downs.
 However, with the impact of the COVID-19 pandemic receding and global economies attempting to return on the recovery path, the Singapore benchmark GRMs rebounded meaningfully in FY22 to US\$ 4.9 per barrel.
-Furthermore, geopolitical tensions due to the war between Ukraine and Russia and the resultant dislocation in global refining capacities, product cracks and GRMs shot up significantly which, however, temporarily helped the refiners to post significantly higher GRMs during FY23.
-The GRMs are expected to moderate in FY24 while remaining healthy, helping refiners.
-The global slowdown with the sluggish recovery of the Chinese economy, interest rate hikes, and inflationary pressures resulted in a decline in crude oil prices in Q1FY24 as the global consumption of crude oil declined.
-However, the decline in crude oil prices was limited with the production cut announced by OPEC.
-The announcement of production cuts have again resulted in spike in crude prices, leading to product prices remaining high.
+Geopolitical tensions due to the Russia-Ukraine war and the resultant dislocation in global refining capacities, product cracks and GRMs shot up significantly which helped the domestic refiners to post significantly higher GRMs in FY23 and 9MFY24.
+Going forward, the GRMs are expected to moderate, while remaining healthy, helping refiners.